|

 "Until you change the way money works, you change nothing."

-— Michael Rupert, From the Wilderness
+— Michael Ruppert, From the Wilderness Peak Oil Blog

 "I'd put my money on the sun and solar energy.
 What a source of power!
 I hope we don't have to wait until oil and coal run out before we tackle that."